bassthewise/mixxx-launchpad-mini-mapping/README.md

 8th page is for Library Navigation, loading tracks to deck 1, deck 2, samplers 1-4, and the AutoDJ playlist.
 It also shows the progress of each track.

 To finish, a disclaimer: my knowledge of JS is very limited, and because of my try-and-error approach the code would most likely profit from some editing and cleaning...
 I am open to suggestions.
+Also, this is my first repository in Github, which in part accounts for the very bland presentation.

 Enjoy!